A Higher Loyalty?

 The Misguided Concern for Personal Salvation

 Jesus shows concern for others.
 Out of concern for others he is willing to lead a dangerous life.
 He intentionally challenges the world’s political, financial, and theological status quo.
-That status quo is devised by Militarists; supremacists who abuse and violate common people.
-It needs to be challenged.
-Jesus first starts gathering common people together … Continue reading “The Misguided Concern for Personal Salvation”
+That status quo is devised by Militarists; supremacists, who abuse, and violate common people.
+Militarists need to be challenged.
+Jesus starts gathering common people together for … Continue reading “The Misguided Concern for Personal Salvation”

 The Violent and Their Lies